Using the Google Assignments App

 After creating a Google assignment, you can manage the assignment settings and access submissions directly in Schoology.

-After a student opens a Google assignment and creates their assignment copy, changes made to the original document will not be reflected in the student’s copy.
-However, students who have not yet created their own copy will see the changes once they open the Google assignment.
+After a single student in a class opens a Google assignment and creates their assignment copy, changes made to the original document will not be reflected in the student’s copy.
+A snapshot is created so all students in the class receive the same assignment.
+However, if no student in a class has created their own copy, the entire class will see the changes when they open the Google assignment.

 From the course materials page, click the assignment's gear icon to complete additional grade setup.
 Edits made here are reflected in the Schoology gradebook only.
 You can make updates here as you would with your other Schoology materials.